zeelsheladiya/GitHubGPT/README.md

 - [ ] Flexible and customizable to suit specific use cases and requirements
 - [ ] Regular updates and improvements to ensure compatibility and performance

-GitHubGPT empowers users with an intelligent and intuitive toolset that leverages the power of ChatGPT and GitHub repositories.
+GitHubGPT empowers users with an intelligent and intuitive toolset that leverages the power of GPT and GitHub repositories.
 Whether you are a developer seeking assistance with a complex codebase or a researcher exploring patterns and trends, GitHubGPT provides an efficient and effective solution to enhance your coding experience.
 Unlock the full potential of your GitHub repositories with GitHubGPT and discover new insights and possibilities in your code.